-This course explores the fundamental principles and skills needed for communication competence in professional environments.
-Professional Communication pursues an advanced understanding of the communication process as it relates to skillful writing and resume development, internship and employment interviewing, organized informational presentations, professional interactions, cultural intelligence, and etiquette in the workplace.
+This course explores the fundamental concepts, principles, and skills needed for effective communication in a global world.
+Emphasis will be given to communication concepts, skillful writing, professional interviewing, organized informational presentations, and cultural intelligence in the workplace.
 Prerequisite: COM 131